webrecorder/browsertrix/docs/deploy/proxies.md

 ### Deploying with Proxies via Subchart

-Alternatively, the proxies can also be configured with a separate proxies sub-chart.
+Proxies can alternatively be configured with a separate proxies sub-chart.

 This allows for updating proxies without having to redeploy all of Browsertrix.